LegumeFederation/meta_iron/values.rst

 ============== =============
 Symbol         Value
 ============== =============
-date           The localized date string.
+date           The date in ISO 8601 format.

-time           The local time in ``HH:MM:SS`` format.
+time           The date and time (Zulu) in ISO 8601 format.

 node           Name of the computer on which ``meta_iron`` was run.